 - In Temple of Elemental Evil, there are several locations which automatically spawn groups of giant rats (such as the Moathouse entry hall).
 Unlike most rats you'll meet, these are not hostile.
 You can attack them, but if your party is low level (which is usually the case) you could end up with a couple of diseased characters.
 The rats mostly serve the purpose of indicating that a location is not healthy for sleeping.

-- The Big Daddies basically fill this role in Bioshock.
-They'll lumber past ignoring you all day long, but if you take a shot at them (or their Little Sister) they won't stop until one of you is dead.
-But if you do kill them, you can capture the Little Sister and loot their bodies for money and weapons.
+- The Big Daddies fill this role in BioShock.
+They'll lumber past ignoring you all day long, at worst shoving you aside dealing zero damage if you stand in their way, but if you take a shot at them (or their Little Sister) they won't stop until one of you is dead.
+But if you do kill them, you can both capture the Little Sister and loot their bodies for money and ammo.

 - The Zombie Pigman from Minecraft will even walk right up to you and look at you without attacking.
 When you attack him, not only does he attack full-on with his sword, but any other Pigmen in range come in swinging, and on the normal difficulty, they can take off a quarter of your maximum health with one hit.
 The game actually encourages you to attack them by making them drop gold nuggets, which is more fun than mining for gold and arguably faster.
 Wolves behave with a similar pack instinct, except you can also tame them so that they'll gang up on monsters that attack you.
 Spiders are hostile at night, but turn into this in the sunlight, albeit without the group attack.
 However, due to how the AI works, you can kill them without fear of reprisal by maneuvering them into harmful obstacles like cacti, nudging them off cliffs, or starting a fire under their feet.